CSS Alabama Project Overview

 CSS Alabama Background

-The CSS Alabama was a Confederate Commerce raider that was sunk off Cherbourg, France on
+Alabama was a Confederate Commerce raider that was sunk off Cherbourg,

 Although the wreck resides within French territorial waters, the U.S. government, as the successor State to the former Confederate States of America, is the owner of the wreck, as recognized by international agreement.
 On Oct.
 3, 1989, the U.S. and the Republic of France signed an agreement recognizing the wreck of CSS ALABAMA as an important heritage resource of both nations and establishing a Joint French-American Scientific Committee to consider issues of protection and the conditions for archaeological exploration.